How to File a Complaint if you are a victim or target

 Actions that undermine and damage a safe, respectful and diverse campus climate should be reported (see the box to the right).
 After a report has been made, referrals may be made to any member of the CCRT.
 Upon receiving a referral, the following steps are taken.

-- The Equity and Diversity administrator will convene the CCRT (and others as appropriate) immediately.
+- The Vice Chancellor for Student Life and Dean of Students will convene the CCRT (and others as appropriate) immediately.

 - The CCRT will review and analyze the issue and either 1) delegates it to an appropriate UMD office or 2) convenes an ad hoc team based on the specifics of the incident.